I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_wmi_enum_adapter.md

 `NetLuid`

 The NDIS network interface name of the miniport adapter.

+`DeviceNameLength`

+The length, in bytes, of the device name of the NDIS miniport adapter interface that is associated
+     with the GUID.

+`DeviceName`

+The device name of the NDIS miniport adapter interface that is associated with the GUID.
+The
+     device name is a null-terminated wide character string.

 ## Remarks
 NDIS returns the NDIS_WMI_ENUM_ADAPTER structure when it enumerates miniport adapters for WMI clients.